edamontology/edamontologyDocs/developers_guide.rst

 EDAM release schedule
 .....................

-From January 2016, EDAM tries to follow a bi-monthly release cycle to this schedule:
+We aiim to follow a bi-monthly release cycle to this schedule:

 1. First Wed of every month
    - EDAM team skype to discuss plans for this month.
 Announcement (to edam-announcence) including short summary of plans, invitation for suggestions.